Ike & Tina Turner: 1954–1959: Origins

 In 1954, musician and bandleader Ike Turner visited his sister Lee Ethel Knight in St. Louis, Missouri.
 Soon after, he returned with his band, the Kings of Rhythm, to perform at Ned Love's club in East St. Louis, Illinois.
 Love eventually convinced Turner to relocate his band from Clarksdale, Mississippi.
 By 1956, Turner and his band became one of the most popular live attractions in the St. Louis and neighboring East St. Louis club scene.
 Prior to his move, Turner worked as a talent scout and session musician for Sun Records, Modern Records, and RPM Records.
 Around this time, Ann Bullock had moved to St. Louis from Brownsville, Tennessee.
-She began attending a predominantly African American nightclub, Manhattan Club, where she saw the Kings of Rhythm for the first time.
+She began attending a predominantly African American nightclub, Club Manhattan, where she saw the Kings of Rhythm for the first time.
 She later recalled that she "almost went into a trance" watching Turner play.

 Bullock eventually got to know Turner and his band.
-She began dating his saxophonist Raymond Hill, with whom she had her first child, Raymond Craig Hill (later renamed Craig Raymond Turner) born in 1958.
-In 1957, Bullock, who had tried to convince Turner to let her perform onstage with him, was given a microphone from the band's drummer Eugene Washington.
+Bullock, who had tried to convince Turner to let her perform onstage with him, was given a microphone from the band's drummer Eugene Washington.
 Washington was the boyfriend of Bullock's sister Alline Bullock, who was a bartender at the club.
 Turner was playing B.B.
 King's "You Know I Love You" on the organ when Bullock chimed in.
 He was taken aback by her strong voice which was in contrast to her skinny frame.
 He asked her if she knew more songs, and by the end of the night she had joined the Kings of Rhythm.
 Still in high school, Bullock performed with Turner on weekends at all of the local clubs.
 She was one of many other vocalists, mostly male, who would front the band at times.
+She began dating Turner's saxophonist Raymond Hill, with whom she had her first child, Craig Raymond Turner, born in 1958 (died in 2018).

-In 1958, Bullock sang on her first record, the Ike Turner tune "Boxtop", under the name "Little Ann".
+In 1958, Bullock sang on "Boxtop" under the name "Little Ann".
 The single was released on the St. Louis label, Tune Town Records.
-Bullock later moved into Turner's home in East St. Louis where she was trained by him on vocal control and performance.
+Bullock later moved into Turner's home in East St. Louis, where she was trained by him on vocal control and performance.
 They developed a close friendship, and acted more like "brother and sister".
 However, their friendship eventually turned into a romantic relationship and she became pregnant in January 1960.